pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

   - Recovering from errors
 - **Process**:
   1. Navigate to Points Table for a sport
-  2. Click "Backfill Points Table" button (admin only)
+  2. Click "Backfill Points Table" button (admin/coordinator)
   3. System recalculates all points from completed league matches
   4. Updates points table entries
 - **Restrictions**:
-  - Admin only
+  - Admin or coordinator (assigned sport)
-  - Only allowed during event status update period
+  - Allowed anytime (recalculates from existing completed matches)
   - Only processes league matches (not knockout/final)
 - **Result**: Shows number of entries processed and any errors